nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 ### November 6
 * Irina, Amy, Kriti, Hansel and Wenny performed final reviews on proposal

-## Generating Phyloseq and Taxonomic Analysis Part 2
+## Generating Phyloseq and Taxonomic Analyses Part 2
 #### Purpose
-Regenerating ISA, CMA, and DESeq2 by different team members to confirm correct result
+Tp regenerate ISA, CMA, and DESeq2 by different team members to validate the originals results

 #### Methods